klauern/mantisrb/README.md

 Filters (Mantis equivalent of a saved search)
 ---------------------------------------------

+Filters are Mantis' way of saving a complicated search.
+You likely know what they are if you have used Mantis, so if not, please take a brief look at [this blogpost][6] to see what you can use filters for.

+Get a filter by `id`:

     session.filters.by_project_id 110 # get all filters you can search by for the project_id

+Get issues for a particular filter:

     session.filters.get_issues project_id # get first 100 issues for a given
     filter